Worksheets

 What is Symmetry?

+Looking for a class 6 math worksheet or maths worksheet for class 6 with answers?
+This comprehensive resource covers everything you need.
 Symmetry is one of the most visually appealing concepts in mathematics.
 A shape has symmetry if one part of it is a mirror image of another.
 When you fold a butterfly along its body, the two wings overlap perfectly — that fold line is the line of symmetry.

 In Class 6, students study two types of symmetry: reflection symmetry (also called line symmetry or mirror symmetry) and an introduction to rotational symmetry.
 They learn to identify lines of symmetry in regular polygons, letters of the alphabet, and everyday objects.
 They also complete half-drawn figures using a given line of symmetry.